- Bachelor in Physiology & Cell Biology, University of Rennes I (France) – 1988.

 - Interactions Immune System and Metastases

-- Potential Graduate Students (Ph.D. or M.S.) should contact Dr. Didier Dréau at: email@example.com
+- Interested Graduate Students (either Ph.D. or M.S. students) should contact Dr. Didier Dréau at: firstname.lastname@example.org

 - Postdoctoral Fellows